25Ericcheong/go-fundamentals/README.md

 - If it is a `slice` type with `struct` type as its items, we can't call `NumField` on it directly.
 As `NumField` can only be called on `struct` type not a `slice`, as such, we will need to access each item of the `slice` and call `NumField` on the item instead.
 - Note, `map` is similar to `struct` but keys are unknown at compile time

+### Sync

+- `sync.WaitGroup` is a way of synchronising concurrent processes: `WaitGroup` waits for a collection of goroutines to finish.
+The main goroutine calls `Add` to set the number of goroutines to wait for.
+Then each of the goroutines runs and calls `Done` when finished.
+At the same time, `Wait` can be used to block until all goroutines have finished.
+- If we use `Wait` before any of our assertions in testing environment, we can be sure that all `goroutines` have been attempted.

 ## About Tests

 ### Go Hello World